U.S. exchange-traded funds moving into Latin American pensions

-NEW YORK, Nov 5 (Reuters) - Major U.S. exchange-traded fund companies are enthusiastically marketing their wares to Latin American pension funds, particularly in Chile where investors can allocate up to 80 percent of their pension contributions in foreign investments.
+NEW YORK (Reuters) - Major U.S. exchange-traded fund companies are enthusiastically marketing their wares to Latin American pension funds, particularly in Chile where investors can allocate up to 80 percent of their pension contributions in foreign investments.

 As Latin American countries have privatized pension systems, U.S. ETFs are proving attractive to local fund managers who want to invest more broadly outside the region, diversify risk and find products that carry lower costs than traditional mutual funds.